-1. Building Space: 47,290 sq. ft. total
+1. Building Space: 62,920 sq. ft. total

 A) Fredonia Technology Incubator: 22,000 sq. ft.

-C) Fredonia Foundation Building: 25,290 sq. ft.
+C) Franklin Properties Office Building: 25,290 sq. ft.

+E) 75 Bourne St. Westfield NY 15,630 sq. ft.

-2. Property: approximately 5.99 acres
+2. Property: 5.99 acres

 B) Fredonia campus property: 4.13 acres

 D) Dunkirk NY Lakefront parcel: 1.86 acres

-2a) If applicable: You may include here a description of any potential space or acreage of land that you may seek to designate as a Tax-Free NY Area under the START-UP NY Program in the future.
+- 2a) If applicable: You may include here a description of any potential space or acreage of land that you may seek to designate as a Tax-Free NY Area under the START-UP NY Program in the future.
 This may include campus property that may become vacant, or other properties in your community that are not currently part of your campus but may be desirable for a company partner and with which you may consider an affiliation if an appropriate partner is identified.
-Do not include these properties in the Excel spreadsheet.
+Do not include these properties in the Excel spreadsheet. - 2b) If applicable: The total square footage of the space or acreage of land that you may propose to designate as a Tax-Free Area as identified in 2a, if known.